When to use Slurm

 Prerequisites

-- The bid is promoted to a confirmed reservation that is visible in your portfolio.
+- The bid is promoted to a confirmed reservation that is visible in My GPUs.

 - Checkout and payment for the reservation are complete.